-Dust was the opening-night film of the Venice Film Festival.
-Both Shadows and Mothers were the Macedonian Academy Awards entries.
-Mothers screened in the Panorama section of Berlinale 2011, was selected among the 40 European films of the year by the EFA committee and won 7 festival awards.
-Manchevski won awards for best experimental film (for 1.73), best MTV video (for Tennessee, which The Rolling Stone placed on the list of the 100 best videos ever), and best commercial (for Macedonia Timeless (2009)).
+Manchevski also won awards for his shorts Thursday (2013) and The End of Time (2017), best experimental film (for 1.73), best MTV video (for Tennessee, which The Rolling Stone placed on the list of the 100 best videos ever), and best commercial (for Macedonia Timeless (2009)).

 His films are part of the curricula at numerous universities worldwide, and have been discoursed at a number of conferences.
 The University of Leipzig (Germany) and the European University Institute in Florence (Italy) hosted academic conferences dedicated, respectively, to Before the Rain and Dust.

-He has published fiction, essays and op-ed pieces in New American Writing, La Repubblica, Corriere Della Sera, Sineast, The Guardian, Suddeutsche Zeitung, Pravda, etc.
+He has published fiction, essays and op-ed pieces in Journal of Screenwriting, New American Writing, La Repubblica, Corriere Della Sera, Sineast, The Guardian, Suddeutsche Zeitung, Pravda, etc.

 Manchevski has staged performance art with the group 1AM (which he founded) and by himself.

-He authored a (very small) book of fiction, The Ghost of My Mother (1985), a short book on art theory Truth and Fiction: Notes on (Exceptional) Faith in Art (2012) and two books of photographs, Street (1999) and Five Drops of Dream (2010) which accompany the two photo exhibitions.
+He has published a (very small) book of fiction, The Ghost of My Mother (1985), a short book on art theory Truth and Fiction: Notes on (Exceptional) Faith in Art (2012), a book of photographs and essays Pictures, Words and Lies (2015) and three books of photographs, Street (1999), Five Drops of Dream (2010) and There (2020) which accompany the three solo photo exhibitions.

-Manchevski’s work has screened at more than two hundred festivals, and has been distributed in close to 50 countries (theatrically, TV, cable and video).
+Manchevski’s work has screened at more than three hundred festivals, and has been distributed in more than 50 countries (theatrically, TV, cable, streaming and video).